HaydenMacDonald/needle-in-the-hay/content/_index.md

 &nbsp;

 ### Why is your blog called "Needle in the Hay"?
-I chose ["Needle in the Hay"](https://dictionary.cambridge.org/dictionary/english/a-needle-in-a-haystack) because it is an analogy for the diligent search for the right questions, among many *possible* questions, and their approximate answers, among all *possible* answers.
+I chose ["Needle in the Hay"](https://dictionary.cambridge.org/dictionary/english/a-needle-in-a-haystack){target="_blank"} because it is an analogy for the diligent search for the right questions, among many *possible* questions, and their approximate answers, among all *possible* answers.

-My mission is to use the scientific method (i.e. data analytics) to sift through the "hay" in search of the "needle" when addressing new world business problems.
+My career mission is to use the scientific method (i.e. data analytics) to sift through the "hay" in search of the "needle" when addressing new world business problems.
 &nbsp;

 ### What should I expect to see on this blog?